Knee pain

 I believe it is possible to distinguish dysfunction from damage in the knee with a 95% success rate, using relatively simple tests.
 If I can determine that your knee pain is due to soft tissue dysfunction, then it is almost certainly fixable, no matter how long you’ve had it or what activities seem to aggravate it.

 Classic examples of knee problems include pain when going up or down the stairs, or both.
 Pain when you run or jog, pain only when you drive, or sit with your legs crossed, maybe only pain when you perform a particular activity such as golf or dancing.
-You may find that a support helps with your symptoms, but I generally feel this is a bad idea. (see supports-why they don’t work!)
+You may find that a support helps with your symptoms, but this is a somewhat controversial solution.

 If I can determine that your pain is due to soft tissue dysfunction, then the next step is to figure out why you’ve developed that condition.
 Discovering causative factors here can involve assessment of the feet, the hips, low back and pelvis.